QODIO/ease-doc/Ease methods.md

 ```

 The method `Ease_simpleitem` generates an Ease simple item.<br>
-A simpleitem can be a text, richtext or an image (NOT YET SUPPORTED).<br>
+A simpleitem can be a text, richtext or an image (IMAGE NOT YET SUPPORTED).
+The type of the simple item is controlled from the database.
+E.g. text, richtext or image.<br>
 The initial constructor method takes one argument, the id of the simple item (this id is the same id which is used in the table in the database, and therefor must exist in the database beforehand).<br>
-The type of the simple item is also controlled from the database.
-E.g. text, richtext or image.

 #### Constructor arguments